Skip to Content

 Last but certainly not least, don’t overlook travel insurance.
 From my own experiences, I’d steer you towards SafetyWing.
 They’ve got your back, covering not just medical mishaps but also those travel nuisances like flight delays and misplaced bags.
 Unlike some insurers that might tempt with low rates but skimp on coverage, SafetyWing ensures a comprehensive shield.
 For a deeper dive, check out our SafetyWing review.

 When selecting the lakes for our comprehensive list, it wasn’t merely about plucking out names on a whim.
 Instead, our approach was methodical, looking into various aspects of size.
 Naturally, surface area plays a significant role, painting a vivid picture of the expansive water bodies stretching across California.
-But the story doesn’t end there.
-We delved into the volume of water they store, providing insights into their depths and capacities.
-Additionally, considerations like length and width, though often overlooked, were essential to capture the full scope.
-By balancing these factors, our table of contents aims to provide an encompassing view of California’s majestic lakes.
+We took into consideration the volume of water they store and the lakes’ depths, but also length and width.

 Enjoying this article?
 Then you may also like our list of hidden beaches in Oregon and our list of the best hidden gems in USA.